Energiz3r/robodog/README.md

 See related Git project for planned and in-progress features: https://github.com/users/Energiz3r/projects/2

 I'm absolutely useless when it comes to 3D modelling.
 The parts I've modified were done so in [123D Design](https://autodesk-123d-design.en.lo4d.com/windows), a discontinued piece of *very* basic software from Autodesk.
 If you want proper design files you'll need to make / convert them yourself.
 Contributions of all kind are welcome, but conversion of the 3D files to proper CAD format especially so.

-There are a couple of features that Jack's python program can do that are missing from this, which I have no plan on adding:
-- direct keyboard control (keyboard plugged into the Pi).
-Not planning to add this as the OrangePi Zero LTS is headless-only and I can't see much use for it
-- direct keyboard control over the network (socket).
-A web interface with socket.io seems more practical and flexible, plus it works on your phone